 Unlike when you buy rural, buying a city or suburban home is usually straight forward.

 I know - just a few things to think about before plunking down your hard-earned cash on a city or suburban home.
-On the other hand, if you long for a country home, since there are significant differences between town and country realty, you'll need to consider ...
+On the other hand, if you long for a country home, since there are significant differences between town and country realty, you'll need to think about the ...

 You've found your dream country real estate and have researched and learned everything you need to know when you buy rural - it's nowhere near a gravel quarry, pig farm or other unpleasant country life use.
 And there's no freeway planned for the back yard.

-If you're a serious buyer thinking to buy rural real estate, it would be prudent to personally visit the local municipal office to ensure there are no plans that would cause you to regret buying rural property in general, or one property in particular.
+If you're a serious buyer, it would be prudent to personally visit the local municipal office to ensure there are no plans that would cause you to regret buying rural property in general, or one property in particular.
 You may also consider approaching a neighbour or two in the immediate neighbourhood to get their thoughts and feelings about the area.
 They may have some interesting tidbit specifically about the country home in your sights, maybe even an undisclosed latent defect.

 Now you're ready to buy rural and submit an offer through your rural real estate agent, one who's familiar with the area.
 Or if you're buying privately, your own self-prepared offer.
 In your offer will be ...

 ... can check the well and equipment.